dr-leo/pandaSDMX/doc/walkthrough.rst

     len(dataflows)

 :func:`.to_pandas` accepts most instances and Python collections of :mod:`pandasdmx.model` objects, and we can use keyword arguments to control how each of these is handled.
-See the method documentation for details.
+Under the hood, it calls :func:`pandasdmx.writer.write`.
+See the function documentation for details.

+If we want to export the entire message content to pandas rather than selecting some resource such as dataflows as in the above example, the :meth:`pandasdmx.message.Message.to_pandas` comes in handy.

 As we are interested in exchange rate data, let's use built-in Pandas methods to find an appropriate data flow:

 .. ipython:: python